ttoohey/yadah/packages/yadah/readme.md

 ### `TransactionMixin`

-A mixin for Yadah service classes which allows creating database transactions.
+A mixin for Yadah domain classes which allows creating database transactions.

 ## subsystem-logger